-Figure 1 Proposition Model Proposition for this Model:
+Figure 1: Proposition Model

+Proposition for this Model:

-1. Tourist attraction, destination's unique characteristic, accessibility, hotel and restaurant, safety, cleanliness and friendliness of the local are the determinant factors of tourism destination competitiveness. - 2.Tourism destination management consists of: organization, strength mapping, strategy to increase tourism destination management and synergy to overcome problems that can decrease tourism destination competitiveness. - 3.
-Determinant factors of tourism destination competitiveness that is managed efficiently through a good tourism destination management will improve tourism destination competitiveness
+- 1. Tourist attraction, destination's unique characteristic, accessibility, hotel and restaurant, safety, cleanliness and friendliness of the local are the determinant factors of tourism destination competitiveness. - 2.
+Tourism destination management consists of: organization, strength mapping, strategy to increase tourism destination competitiveness and synergy to overcome problems that can decrease tourism destination competitiveness.